Updated on 12th December, 2022 by Martin Astley

 Check that your domestic gas supply is turned on; you can do this by turning on other gas appliances, such as hobs.
 Your home will contain a gas shut-off valve that you may have accidentally turned off.

 If you pay for gas and electricity through a pre-payment meter, then check to see that you have cash in the meter.
-You may also need to reset the meter after topping it up – there should be an easily-accessible reset button on the meter.
+You may also need to reset the metre after topping it up; there should be an easily accessible reset button on the meter.

 Loss of pressure

 Boilers can automatically shut down when the pressure falls below safe levels; domestic boiler pressure should typically be around one bar.
 If your pressure is below this level, then you will need to repressurise your boiler.

 You might think your boiler is off when it is actually switched on but is not turned up.
 Don’t just look at your thermostats; check your timer and any programmes set up on the appliance and make sure these are working properly.

 Some other factors that can make boilers shut down and turn off include: